Using data analytics and sensor technology to provide customised logistics solutions

 The Logistics Lab was created to extend the capabilities of Sense-T into transport and logistics by combining innovative research and technological expertise to achieve improvements in industry performance and State economic growth.

-More specifically, the role of the Sense-T Logistics Lab is to create industry solutions by utilising data analytics and sensor technology to achieve efficiencies in logistics, transport, freight, and supply chains in Tasmania.
-This may include providing an end-to-end analysis of supply chains to identify optimised solutions and cost efficiencies.
+More specifically, the role of the Sense-T Logistics Lab was to create industry solutions by utilising data analytics and sensor technology to achieve efficiencies in logistics, transport, freight, and supply chains in Tasmania.
+This may have included the provision of an end-to-end analysis of supply chains to identify optimised solutions and cost efficiencies.